Breaking silence, Obama speaks out on Trump immigrants order

 Lewis didn't specifically invoke Trump's immigration order.
 But he rejected comparisons between Trump's recent actions and Obama's foreign policy decisions.

-Trump said he took cues from Obama by temporarily banning travel to the United States from citizens of seven countries that Obama's administration identified as places of terrorism concern.
-But Obama's designation related strictly to eligibility to enter the country without a visa; he never considered a travel ban.
+Trump said he took cues from Obama by temporarily banning travel to the U.S. from citizens of seven countries that Obama's administration identified as places of terrorism concern.
+But Obama's designation related strictly to eligibility to enter the U.S. without a visa; he never considered a travel ban.

 Obama's office also circulated excerpts from a speech the former president gave in November 2015, in which he called the idea of a ban on Muslims "shameful."

 "That's not American.
 That's not who we are.
-We don't have religious tests to our compassion," Obama said in the aftermath of attacks in Paris that prompted calls for the United States to restrict Syrian refugees from entering the country.
+We don't have religious tests to our compassion," Obama said in the aftermath of attacks in Paris that prompted calls for the U.S. to restrict Syrian refugees from entering the United States.

 Trump and the White House have vigorously disputed the notion that Trump's order is a "Muslim ban."
-Trump's halts all refugee admissions for 120 days, suspends the Syrian refugee program indefinitely and also suspends entry to the United States from seven majority-Muslim countries for 90 days.
-But the White House has stressed that dozens of other Muslim-majority countries are not included.
+Trump's halts all refugee admissions for 120 days, suspends the Syrian refugee program indefinitely and also suspends entry to the U.S. from seven majority-Muslim countries for 90 days.
+But the White House has stressed that dozens of other Muslim-majority countries aren't included.

 Yet Obama pointedly reserved the right to speak out if Trump violated what Obama called basic American values.
-He suggested a ban on Muslims or a move by Trump to deport immigrants brought to the United States illegally as children would cross that threshold.
+He suggested a ban on Muslims or a move by Trump to deport immigrants brought to the U.S. illegally as children would cross that threshold.